cantaloupe-project/cantaloupe/UPGRADING.md

 14. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
 15. KakaduDemoProcessor is no longer available.
-If you were using it, you must switch to either OpenJpegProcessor or KakaduNativeProcessor.
+If you were using it, you must switch to either KakaduNativeProcessor, OpenJpegProcessor, or GrokProcessor.
 16. Note that the `false` value supplied to the `cache` URL query argument (e.g. `?cache=false`) has been replaced by `nocache`. `false` can still be used, but it is deprecated and may be removed in a future version.